DoctorDalek1963/WhatsApp-HTML-Formatter/README.md

 ## Steps:

 ### Command Line:
-1. Export the desired chat on your phone
+1. Export the desired chat on your phone (must be in 12-hour time format)
 2. Run formatter_cli.py
 3. Enter the name of the first zip file
 4. If it's a group chat, type anything beginning with a `y` or `Y`